horsing/ws/README.md

 ## Overview

-Multiple is an open-source command line tool, which can read input and separate into multiple subtasks to accelerate large scale jobs' execution.
+Coder is an open-source command line tool, which can read input and separate into Coder subtasks to accelerate large scale jobs' execution.

 ## Usage